knightsUCF/CarRacing/Log.md

+# CarsHolder.cs

+Just like we did for Chunks Holder we will need to do the same thing for CarsHolder.cs.

+So create a game object in the hierarchy named "Cars Holder" and attach CarsHolder.cs.

 # Begin Implementing Procedurally Generated Terrain

 Add code from below.
 Test by changing the color of the platform, and creating extra Chunks from that, labeled as grassLandChunk1, grassLandChunk2, etc.